kms-mainz/dotfiles/README.md

 ````

 # comment
-<h2>if you have something error or have comment, feel free! even my setup i based on somehing other's dotfiles
+<divif you have something error or have comment, feel free! even my setup i based on somehing other's dotfiles
-and this is the source of fasfetch config, i changed something to the fastfetch show the image </h2>
+and this is the source of fasfetch config, i changed something to the fastfetch show the image </div>

 # Installing